saeed-anwar/COVID19-Baselines/README.md

 ### Quick start
 1. Download the trained models of our paper.

     The models for CT-COVID can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1NPMJ_RfB0w_8I_9ZXBHq11pu1xCHWWgC?usp=sharing).
 The total size for zip is **4.96GB**, which includes models, and images.
-Please cite the respective datasets.

     The models for Xray-COVID can be downloaded from [Google Drive]().
 The total size for zip is **5.70GB**, which includes models, and images.
-Please cite the respective datasets.
+Please cite the respective datasets.Please cite the respective datasets.

 2. Cd to '/COVIDCT/CNN_methods' or '/COVIDXRAY/CNN_methods', then Cd in to the director of the method you want to test and run the following script.